locationtech/geotrellis/docs/guide/vectors.rst

 point sets—on the order of 100s of millions of points.
 To accomplish this end, we opted for a distributed solution using Spark.
-Generally speaking, this interface will require the user to cut the incoming point set according to some LayoutDefinition into an ``RDD[(SpatialKey, Coordinate)]``.
+Generally speaking, this interface will require the user to cut the incoming point set according to some LayoutDefinition into an ``RDD[(SpatialKey, Array[Coordinate])]``.
 After triangulating each grid cell individually, facilities are provided to join the results—though in certain cases, the results will not be as expected (see Known Limitations below).

 Given an ``RDD[(SpatialKey, DelaunayTriangulation)]``, one is meant to apply the ``collectNeighbors()`` method to generate a map of nearby grid cells,